 To replace the default LuceneSearchService with your custom one via configurations, follow these steps:

-NOTE: The same approach, described in this article can be used to boost your content search score based on any other field, using any custom algorithm.
+NOTE: You can use the approach described in this article to boost your content search score based on any other field, using any custom algorithm.
 Just choose the formula that best represent the boost significance for your specific case and modify the default boost.
 You can also chain multiple boosting formulas.

 Back To Top

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.

 Copyright © 2022 Progress Software Corporation and/or its subsidiaries or affiliates.